filipvanlaenen/asapop/README.md

 ## File Cache

 Sampled hypergeometric distributions will be stored to a file cache.
-Make sure that it is possible to create a directory named `~/.asapop`, and create and write directories and files below that directory, with `~` being the user's home directory as it can be retrieved using `System.getProperty("user.home")` in Java.
+Make sure that it is possible to create a directory named `~/.asapop`, and read, create and write directories and files below that directory, with `~` being the user's home directory as it can be retrieved using `System.getProperty("user.home")` in Java.

 The structure of the cache is as follows: